What I Learned from Taking Step 2 Before Step 1

 Studies have shown that experiencing something actually makes it easier to remember.

-For example, let’s take studying about heart failure.
-Throughout medical school, we learn the signs of heart failure and how to treat it via textbooks and lectures.
+For example, let’s take studying heart failure.
+Throughout medical school, we learn the signs of heart failure and how to treat it through textbooks and lectures.
 However, unless you have worked in a clinical setting before and have treated a patient with these signs yourself, you take the information at face value and understand it only in the abstract.

 Con: Relearning/Cramming Subjects Not Covered During Clinical Rotations for Step 1